daviviano/PatientMedicationAPI/README.md

    and run 'npm install' to install all dependencies.

 # STARTUP INSTRUCTIONS:
-To start the server, run 'node server.js'.
+To start the server, run 'node server.js' in the directory containing 'server.js'.
 This will create a server on the localhost (3000) port.

 # TESTING INSTRUCTIONS: